-Are there any alternatives to filing down teeth during Invisalign treatment?Braces & Invisalign Cosmetic Dentistry
+Are there any alternatives to filing down teeth during Invisalign treatment?Orthodontics Cosmetic Dentistry Invisalign

 Enamel stripping or interproximal reduction, if done safely and carefully, does not cause any harm to your teeth.
 In fact, research has shown that teeth that have been stripped are not at a higher risk of decay or gum diseases compared to virgin teeth.